 We'd really love to hear from you so why not drop us an email and we'll get back to you as soon as we can.

-The whole concept behind a crowdsale is to bring investing to the common man.
+The whole concept behind a crowdsale (or initial coin offering or ICO) is to bring investing to the common man.
 Traditionally, restrictions have been put on who can invest in companies that are not yet regulated and public.
 For example, if you are under the USA law, you have to be an ‘accredited investor’ to make these types of private deals.
 In other words, you have to be rich to play this game of ownership and wealth creation.
 A cryptocurrency crowdsale levels the playing field and gives the masses power.
 It allows for wealth to be distributed more fairly and not be so concentrated in the hands of the rich elite.
 This is why the idea behind the crowdsale is noble and virtuous.
 Anyone can make a small investment in a company or project and reap the same rewards that the rich do when they invest.
 A crowdsale allows for the barrier of entry for investing in the equity of a company to be lowered where anyone in the world can participate.
 This is why a crowdsale is the next generation of democratic power given back to the people.

 A crowdsale is the use of cryptocurrency to release an asset, like a stock equity, or software token that is required for a particular application to work.
 It is an entry in a distributed database that is mathematically unbreakable, electronically transferable, and potentially tradable like an equity.